lusis/zmq-appender/README.md

     }
 }
 ```

+### Timestamp notes
+One thing to note here is that the timestamp of the event lives in `additionalFields`.
+The reason for this is in how log4j reports timestamps.
+Rather than fight with building something to convert the java epoch w/millisecond timestamps to ISO8601 (or pull in another dep that could cause issues), I chose to move the event timestamp to an additional field.
+If you would like to re-timestamp the event, use the `date` filter in logstash to do so converting this field.

+### Type field
+Also note that no `@type` field is being sent.
+This is to reduce confusion on the logstash side.
+Inputs in logstash REQUIRE a type but if the appender were to set the type, it would OVERWRITE the type set in the input stanza of the Logstash configuration.
+This could cause some serious WTF moments when trying to route to specific outputs.

+_As of this release (0.4.0) the fixes for pure `json_events` in logstash inputs ONLY exist in Logstash master.
+I will update this README when the next release of logstash happens._

 ## About identity
 If you set the `identity` property, this will not only set the socket identity but also add a new field to the JSON named based on the `eventFormat` property: